jpace/glark/README.md

     `glark -b 50% cout *.cpp`

   * `glark --range 20,50% cout *.cpp`:
-    Find references to "cout", in the first half of the file, after the 20th line.
+    Find references to "cout", in the first half of the file, starting at the 20th line.
     Short form:

     `glark -R 20,50% cout *.cpp`